UNODC Warns of Rising Role of Organized Crime in Southeast Asia

 “One of the factors that contributed to this shift is the fact that methamphetamine is more reliably produced,” Winch told OCCRP.
 “It isn’t dependent on growing seasons or the weather, as is the case with opium cultivation, making it potentially a more stable source of income for producers.”

-Moreover, Winch added that methamphetamine production can be executed on smaller plots of land than other drugs require, which makes its production simpler and easier to hide from authorities.
+Moreover, Winch added that methamphetamine production can be executed on smaller plots of land than other drugs, which makes its production simpler and easier to hide from authorities.

 Organized crime groups have also driven an increase in the trafficking of counterfeit goods, people, and wildlife, according to the report.